 Many different kinds of solutions are required to ensure immigrants and refugees can access opportunity.
 We fund a wide range of ideas, strategies, and practices, such as career pathways and training programs, wrap-around supports, inclusive financial services, worker ownership models, and more.
-Below are snapshots of the ways that our partners’ work supports the success of immigrants and refugees and creates more inclusive economies.Learn more about our current funding priorities
+On the right are snapshots of the ways that our partners’ work supports the success of immigrants and refugees and creates more inclusive economies.Learn more about our current funding priorities

 To learn in-demand skills and advance in their careers, immigrants and refugees need accessible training and workforce programs that address the unique barriers they face.